Allen Calvert, Network Program Manager

 Lise Grace, Biological Science Technician

-Education and Areas of Expertise: MS, Environmental Science with emphasis in landscape ecology, Western Washington University; BA, Studio Art, Colorado College.
+Education and Areas of Expertise: MS, Environmental Science with emphasis in landscape ecology, Western Washington University; BA, Studio Art, Colorado College

 I have worked with the Mojave Desert Network since the fall of 2012, remotely and in a part-time capacity.
-I have provided a range of support including GIS spatial analysis; report editing, formatting, and publication in the National Park Service (NPS) Natural Resource Publication Series; website content updates; and science communication support.
+I have provided a range of support including GIS spatial analysis; report editing, formatting, and publication in the NPS Natural Resource Report Publication Series; website updates; and science communication support.
 My NPS career started in 2002 at North Cascades National Park, and in 2005, I joined my primary Inventory and Monitoring network, the North Coast and Cascades Network.
-Prior to joining the NPS, I worked in a variety of seasonal fieldwork positions with the US Forest Service and municipalities.
+Prior to the NPS, I worked in a variety of seasonal fieldwork positions with the US Forest Service and municipalities.
 I have always had a deep appreciation of the natural world and had a conservation ethic instilled by a family of outdoors lovers since a young age.
 I thoroughly enjoy experiencing the Mojave and Great Basin deserts—virtually—in my work with the Mojave Desert Network and the enthusiastic staff!
 When I’m not at work, I enjoy bicycling, backcountry skiing, birding, visiting other national parks, and hiking with my Texas rescue dog.